-Warning, Notification of Risks

-Cafeteria

-•

-Located off Alpine Lift

-Alpine Cabin

-The User of the ski area facilities, slopes and trails understands there are inherent dangers and risks of skiing that are part of the sport including: changing weather conditions; snow conditions as they exist or as they may change, including ice, hardpack, powder, packed powder, wind pack, corn snow, crust, slush, cutup snow, and machine-made snow of any depth or accumulation, including but not limited to any depth or accumulation around or near trees or snowmaking equipment; avalanches, collisions with natural surface or subsurface conditions, such as bare spots, forest growth, rocks, stumps, streambeds, cliffs, trees, and other natural objects; collisions with lift towers, signs, posts, fences, enclosures, hydrants, waterpipes, or other artificial structures and their components; variations in steepness or terrain, whether natural or the result of slope design, snowmaking, or snow grooming operations, including but not limited to roads, freestyle terrain, ski jumps, catwalks and other terrain modifications; collisions with clearly visible or plainly marked equipment, including but not limited to lift equipment, snowmaking equipment, snow grooming equipment, trail maintenance equipment, and snowmobiles, whether or not the equipment is moving; collisions with other skiers; the failure of a skier to ski within that skier's ability; skiing in a closed area or skiing outside the ski area boundary as designated on the ski area trail map; and restricted visibility caused by snow, wind, fog, sun, or darkness.
-Natural and man-made obstacles exist.
-Fencing, equipment covers, signs, rope lines and other marking devices may be in place and mark some, but not all, of the potential obstacles or hazards.
-These markers will not prevent injury.
-It is the User's responsibility to stay away from marked areas.
-The User acknowledges the existence of these risks and accept such risks, whether they are marked or unmarked.

-Restrooms

-Warning, Risk of Avalanche

-Avalanche hazard reduction measures within the ski area boundaries help reduce the risk of avalanches, but can not eliminate the possibility of an avalanche occurring in avalanche prone areas and runout zones open for skiing.

-Chairlifts and Conveyors

-There are inherent and other risks or dangers for those who are in the process of approaching, loading, riding, unloading and departing from chairlifts and conveyors.
-All persons who use a chairlift or conveyor shall be responsible for their own loading, riding and unloading, and shall be presumed to have sufficient ability, physical dexterity and/or personal assistance to negotiate and to be evacuated from the lift safely.
-No person shall embark without first understanding the proper loading, riding and unloading procedures.

-The user of the ski area facilities, slopes and trails understands that skiing, and using chairlifts and conveyors may result in loss, damage, expense, or injury (including death) from the risks described herein and voluntarily accepts such risks.
-If you do not wish to accept these risks, return your ticket/pass to the Ticket Office for a refund before boarding any chairlift or conveyor.

-"Your Responsibility Code"

-Photo: Jennie Milt

-Be aware that there are elements of risk in skiing and snowboarding that common sense and personal awareness can help reduce.
-Observe the code listed below and share with others the responsibility for a great skiing and riding experience.

-Stay in control.
-You must be able to stop or avoid other people or objects.
-People ahead of you have the right of way.
-It's your responsibility to avoid them.

-Stop in a safe place for you and others.
-You must be visible from above.
+Your Responsibility Code Be aware that there are elements of risk in skiing and snowboarding that common sense and personal awareness can help reduce.
+Observe the code listed below and share with others the responsibility for a great skiing and riding experience. - Always stay in control.
+You must be able to stop or avoid other people or objects. - People ahead or downhill of you have the right-of-way.
+You must avoid them.
+Stop where you are visible from above and do not restrict traffic. - Look uphill and avoid others before starting downhill or entering a trail. - You must prevent runaway equipment. - Read and obey all signs, warnings and hazard markings. - Keep off closed trails and out of closed areas.
+You must know how and be able to load, ride and unload lifts safely.
+If you need assistance, ask the lift attendant.
+Do not use lifts or terrain when impaired by alcohol or drugs.
+If you are involved in a collision or incident, share your contact information with each other and a ski area employee.
+Tree Well and Deep Snow Safety Snow Immersion Suffocation (SIS Hazards) Skiing and snowboarding off of the groomed runs and in deep powder snow is one of the most exciting and appealing parts of our sport.

-When starting downhill or merging, look uphill and yield.

-Always use devices to prevent runaway equipment.

-Observe all signs and warnings.
-Keep off closed trails.

-Know how to use the lifts safely.
-You must be able to load, ride and unload safely.

-Know The Code, It's Your Responsibility !!

-Tree Well and Deep Snow Safety

-Snow Immersion Suffocation (SIS Hazards)

-Skiing and snowboarding off of the groomed runs and in deep powder snow is one of the most exciting and appealing parts of our sport.
 However, if you decide to leave the groomed trails, you are voluntarily accepting the risks of falling into tree wells or deep snow and suffocating.
 A deep snow or tree well immersion accident occurs when a skier or rider falls into an area of deep unconsolidated snow and becomes immobilized and suffocates.
 Deaths resulting from these kinds of accidents are referred to as a NARSID or Non-Avalanche Related Snow Immersion Death .
 Skiers and riders are the only ones that can prevent this type of accident from happening.
 Learn how to travel safely in ungroomed deep snow areas and always ski and ride with a partner.
 If you have questions, please contact the Ski Patrol or visit www.deepsnowsafety.org to learn about the risks and prevention of deep snow immersion accidents.

-Mountain Regulations

-All Users of the ski area facilities, slopes and trails are to abide by "Your Responsibility Code," Bridger Bowl Mountain Regulations and Montana State Law.
-Pamphlets containing this information are available at the Ticket Office and other locations in the Base Area.
+Mountain Regulations All Users of the ski area facilities, slopes and trails are to abide by "Your Responsibility Code," Bridger Bowl Mountain Regulations and Montana State Law.
+Pamphlets containing this information are available at Guest Services and other locations in the Base Area.
 Bridger Bowl reserves the right to cancel a ticket or pass without compensation for failure to comply with regulations and/or disregard for the safe use of the facilities, slopes and trails.
 This includes but is not limited to: reckless skiing, endangering others, excessive speed, tucking, skiing fast in slow areas, skiing in closed areas, failure to have adequate retention devices, skiing under or thru closure lines, failure to present ticket/pass, theft of goods, services or equipment, disorderly conduct, vandalism, abusive profanity, intoxication, lift line and parking violations.
 DEER PARK CHALET